Julien-R44/vite-plugin-validate-env/README.md

 ## Features
 - Validate your environment variables at **build time only**.
 No runtime overhead
 - Totally type-safe
-- Support [standard-schema](https://github.com/standard-schema/standard-schema), meaning you can use every libraries compatible with it ( Zod, Valibot, ArkType )
+- Support [standard-schema](https://github.com/standard-schema/standard-schema), meaning you can use every libraries compatible with it ( Zod, Valibot, ArkType... )
 - Parsing, validation and transformation of your variables
 - Custom rules and error messages